 - A gag in Pajama Sam: No Need to Hide When it's Dark Outside.
 During the game, Pajama Sam makes his way into a Mad Scientist Laboratory and find a potion book with a lot of colorful chemicals.
 One of the spells he can cast is Fish From The Air.
 They swim around him for a few seconds, and then disappear as quickly as they came.

-- Every Parodius game lets you play as a flying octopus.
+- Every Parodius game lets you play as a flying octopus, with later games adding mambo fish to the cast.
 This is one of the less weird things about the series.

 - Contrary to the name, neither flying fish nor flying squids count as this trope.
 Technically they both glide.